akveo/nebular/CONTRIBUTING.md

 Please follow this simple checklist before submitting:

-* If you have a question about using Nebular, please ask on the [StackOverflow](stackoverflow).
+* If you have a question about using Nebular, please ask on the [StackOverflow][stackoverflow].

 * It is required that you clearly describe the steps necessary to reproduce the issue you are running into.
 Although we would love to help our users as much as possible, diagnosing issues without clear reproduction steps is extremely time-consuming and simply not sustainable.